hindutva/hindutva.github.io/main/books/vivekAnanda/volume_5/notes_from_lectures_and_discourses/380_the_sannyasin_and_the_householder.md

 could not even bear the touch of the worldly-minded and the impure.
 That King of Sannyasins (Shri Ramakrishna) can never be preached by men of the world.
 The latter can never be perfectly sincere; for he cannot but have some selfish motives to serve.
-If Bhagavân (God) incarnates Himself as a householder, I can never believe Him to be sincere.
+If Bhagavān (God) incarnates Himself as a householder, I can never believe Him to be sincere.
 When a householder takes the position of the leader of a religious sect, he begins to serve his own interests in the name of principle, hiding the